COVID-19 Restaurant Resourcesby

 Contactless payment was a growing trend even before the COVID-19 pandemic.
 But the public health crisis has accelerated the demand for touchless transactions, with consumers and vendors alike turning to touchless payment tech to minimize contact.

-In this guide, we’ll go beyond contactless payment 101 and explore seven things to know about how this solution can help your restaurant adapt to changing consumer behavior, including:
+In this guide, we’ll go beyond contactless payment 101 and explore eight things to know about how this solution can help your restaurant adapt to changing consumer behavior, including:

 As credit card readers have evolved over the past few decades, two primary forms of contactless payment have emerged that restaurateurs should know about: tap and mobile payment.
 Major credit card companies began issuing contactless cards in 2008, while mobile payment became an option for Android users in 2011 and iPhone users in 2014.

 Tap payment uses radio frequency identification (RFID) technology to transmit information from a debit or credit card’s microchip to your payment terminal.
 Mobile payment uses near-field communication (NFC) technology, which enables your guests to pay with their smartphone’s mobile wallet by hovering their phone over your card reader.

 Now that you understand the basics, let’s dig into eight things you should know about contactless payment to help your restaurant thrive.

 You may already offer mobile credit card processing so that your guests can pay their bill at the table (and if you don’t, you should strongly consider it).
 But if you haven’t explored contactless payment yet, you should dive into this next frontier in restaurant service.

 Contactless credit card and mobile payments have skyrocketed in popularity around the world since 2019, growing 150% in the U.S. from March 2019 to March 2020, when 31 million Americans used these touchless options.